 Contract Type B – Rental agreement for a definite period

-The big advantage for you as a landlord is that the tenant does not build up tenancy rights and must actually leave the property after the agreed period.
-As a landlord you have to remind the tenant of the end date of the contract between 1 and 3 months before this end date.
+Contract type B is concluded for a minimum period of 6 and a maximum of 24 months.
+The lessor cannot cancel the agreement during this rental period.
+The tenant, on the other hand, always has the option of leaving the property early (with due observance of a notice period).
+As a landlord you do have to remind the tenant of the end date of the contract between 1 and 3 months before this end date.
 If you don’t do this, the contract automatically changes into a contract type A, which means the tenant now accrued tenancy rights.

 Contract Type C – Rental agreement for a definite period – Intermediate rental

-Are you going abroad for a specific period and thus want to rent out your property?
+Are you going abroad for a specific period for work, study or travel and thus want to rent out your property?
 Are you also sure you want to move back into your property when you return?
 If so, an intermediate rental contract could be a very good option for you.
 A major advantage is that the maximum rental period of 24 months does not apply to this contract.
 In addition the contract can be extended with the same tenant (without building up tenancy rights).
 During the initial contract, neither the tenant nor the landlord can terminate the contract prematurely.
 As an exception, a diplomatic clause could be included here for the tenant.
 This is in case the tenant is forced to leave the property before the end date due to work.

 After a possible extension of the contract, the tenant has a notice period of 1 calendar month.
 As a landlord, you can return to your home after the agreed period by means of the included diplomatic clause.
 In the event of an extension, you as a landlord have a notice period of at least 3 and a maximum of 6 months (depending on the number of years that the tenant has lived in the property).
 In all cases, you must inform the tenant in time if you want to return to the property at the end of the (extended) contract.